Learning Gaussian Multi-Index Models with Gradient Flow: Time Complexity and Directional Convergence: Introduction

 In this work, we study the gradient flow of the population loss and characterize whether it succeeds, or fails.
 This question is studied by \cite{safran2018spurious} through high precision numerical simulations when $\sigma(x) \!=\! \sigma^*(x) \!=\! \max(0, x)$, showing that gradient flow fails when $n \!=\! k \!\geq\!
 6$ under the mean squared error (MSE) loss. \cite{arjevani2021analytic, simsek2023should} gave algebraic expressions for the fixed points associated with partitions of the symmetry group for the ReLU and erf activation functions, respectively.
-The combinatorial growth of the number of fixed points for the MSE loss \citep{simsek2021geometry} makes it very challenging to study the end-to-end gradient flow dynamics.
-Indeed, this is only achieved so far for a single-index model \citep{xu2023over} thanks to the absence of the fixed points emerging from the combinations of the index vectors, or for quadratic activation function \citep{martin2024impact} which trades the permutation symmetry with rotational symmetry.
-In this paper, following \cite{bietti2023learning, arous2024high}, we study the correlation loss instead of the MSE loss, consider a broad family of activation functions and learning multi-index models.
-A key difference is that we do not restrict the weight space to an orthogonal frame (aka Stiefel manifold), which allows studying success or failure of gradient flow when learning index vectors in more general positions.
+The combinatorial growth of the number of fixed points for the MSE loss \citep{simsek2021geometry} makes it very challenging to study the end-to-end gradient flow dynamics for finite-width neural networks.
+Indeed, for the more realistic setting of the MSE loss, this is only achieved so far for a single-index model \citep{xu2023over} thanks to the absence of the fixed points emerging from the combinations of the index vectors, or for quadratic activation function \citep{martin2024impact} which trades the permutation symmetry with rotational symmetry.
+In this paper, following \cite{bietti2023learning, arous2024high}, we study the correlation loss instead of the MSE loss and consider a broad family of activation functions.
+A key difference is that we do not restrict the weight space to an orthogonal frame (aka the Stiefel manifold), which allows for studying the success or failure of gradient flow when learning index vectors in more general positions than an orthogonal frame.

 More concretely, the model~\eqref{prob:multi-neuron} features a perfect decoupling of neural network neurons.
 Thus, the multi-neuron problem reduces to studying the trajectory of a single neuron given the initial condition, and how good the random initialization over multiple neurons is.
 The evolution of a single neuron is described by the following dynamical system